Connect with others who understand.

 Deoxygenated blood travels from the heart through your pulmonary arteries to each of your lungs, where they are refilled with more oxygen.
 Afterward, pulmonary veins carry the oxygenated blood back to your heart to be pumped back out to different parts of your body.

-2. Healthy Pulmonary Arteries Don’t Require High Pressure To Circulate Blood
+2. Healthy Pulmonary Arteries Don’t Require a Lot of Pressure To Circulate Blood

-When the pulmonary circuit is healthy, the blood pressure within the pulmonary arteries should be fairly low — about 11 to 20 millimeters of iron (mm Hg).
+When the pulmonary circuit is healthy, the average blood pressure within the pulmonary arteries should be fairly low — about 11 to 19 millimeters of mercury (often abbreviated as mm Hg).
 This pressure is much lower than systemic blood pressure, or the pressure in your other arteries.
-The blood pressure there is lower because the distance between your heart and lungs is very short.
-As a result, not much additional pressure is needed to direct your blood toward the lungs, where your deoxygenated blood is refilled with more oxygen.
+The blood pressure in the pulmonary circuit is lower because there are so many thin pulmonary arteries for the blood to flow through.
+As a result, not much pressure is needed to direct your blood toward the lungs, where your deoxygenated blood is refilled with more oxygen.

-However, sometimes the blood pressure within your pulmonary arteries begins to increase.
-Suddenly, your heart must work much harder to keep pumping blood, which can begin to damage or hurt your heart muscle over time.
-This course of events is also called pulmonary hypertension.
-Severe or untreated PH can lead to heart failure.
+If blood pressure in your pulmonary arteries increases, your heart must work much harder to keep pumping blood, which can damage or injure your heart muscle over time.
+This course of events is known as pulmonary hypertension.
+If severe or untreated PH progresses, it can lead to heart failure.

 3. Increased Pressure in the Pulmonary Arteries Has Several Potential Causes

-Why would the blood pressure within your pulmonary arteries increase?
-Some common causes include:
+Why would the blood pressure in your pulmonary arteries increase?
+Some common causes of pulmonary hypertension include medical conditions such as:

 • Blockage or narrowing of your pulmonary arteries